-Parameters: This method accept three parameters as mentioned above and described below:
+Parameters: This method accepts three parameters as mentioned above and described below:

-- file: It is a string, Buffer, URL or file description integer that denotes the path of the file where it has to be written.
-Using a file descriptor will make the it behave similar to fs.write() method.
+- file: It is a string, Buffer, URL, or file description integer that denotes the path of the file where it has to be written.
+Using a file descriptor will make it behave similarly to the fs.write() method.

-- options: It is an string or object that can be used to specify optional parameters that will affect the output.
-It has three optional parameter:
+- options: It is a string or object that can be used to specify optional parameters that will affect the output.
+It has three optional parameters:

-- encoding: It is a string which specifies the encoding of the file.
+- encoding: It is a string that specifies the encoding of the file.
 The default value is ‘utf8’.

-- mode: It is an integer which specifies the file mode.
+- mode: It is an integer that specifies the file mode.
 The default value is 0o666.

-- flag: It is a string which specifies the flag used while writing to the file.
+- flag: It is a string that specifies the flag used while writing to the file.
 The default value is ‘w’.